clitnak/rpotter/README.md

 You'll need:
 - Raspberry Pi
-- NoIR Camera
+- Webcam or NoIR Camera
 - IR LED Array
-- Python
+- Python 3
 - OpenCV
 - Some sort of IR reflective wand (like the wands you get at Universal Studios)
 - Things you want to control